Drift Fishing For Steelhead: Best Methods, Set-ups And Baits

 Fishing Rods For Drift Fishing

-Generally, fishing rods that are designed for catching steelhead come in either bait cast or spinning rod designs and they are longer than 9 feet.
-Your fishing rod must be strong enough to hold 8 pound to 14 pound line and sensitive enough to feel the bottom and the lightest bite.
+Generally, fishing rods that are designed for drift fishing steelhead come in either bait cast or spinning rod designs, and they are longer than 9 feet.
+Your fishing rod must be strong enough to hold an 8- to 14-pound mainline and still be sensitive enough to feel the bottom and the lightest bite.

 When choosing a fishing rod, here are factors you need to consider:

-For drift fishing on very large rivers and for fighting and landing a steelhead, it is best to use a rod weight between 8 and 16 pounds but for smaller rivers, 4 to 10 pounds is better.
+For drift fishing on very large rivers and for fighting and landing a steelhead, it is best to use a rod rated for 8 to 16 pounds, but for smaller rivers, rods rated for 4 to 10 pounds are better.
 I discuss the best steelhead rods HERE.

-Reels are crucial because you will need to have a reel that will allow you to let line out as the bait drifts down the river.
-The reel you choose should be compatible with the rod that you intend to use.
+Reels are crucial because you need one that allows you to let line out as the bait drifts down the river.
+The reel you choose should be compatible with the rod you intend to use.

 Baitcasting reels are commonly used for steelhead drift fishing on the larger rivers and on the west coast rivers.
 They are also called level wind reels.
 Casting a level wind reel requires some practice, but it gives the finest type of drift fishing control once mastered.